Pope Francis, Atheists, and the Evangelical SpiritMay 23rd, 2013 | By Andrew Preslar | Category: Blog Posts

 Talking about extraordinary means of grace and the possibility of salvation for each person who has ever lived can given rise to at least an implicit assumption that just about everyone is somehow, more or less consciously, striding along the straight and narrow path towards the pearly gates.
 Thus the seeds of indifferentism and presumption are sown.
-But it is easy to discover that not everyone is in a state of grace, which is to be rightly related to God.
+But it is easy to discover that not everyone is in a state of grace, i.e., rightly related to God.
 Some of us can figure this out just by paying attention to the example of humanity nearest to hand, namely, oneself.
 In my own life, there have been times when I have turned away from God, despising the things of Heaven, in order to greedily pursue my own path towards Hell.
 And more than once, grace has broken in like a tidal wave, wrecking my own private Isengard.
 Among the floatsam and jetsam, in the washed out result, I find joy and peace, which is naturally something that I want to share, particularly because it stands to reason that there are a lot of other people just like me–desperately in need of God’s grace, which he abundantly provides to sinners.

 Such is the love of God.
 And doesn’t love compel one who has found Christ (perhaps for the four-hundred-ninetieth time) to in some way “be Christ” to the next person who comes along?
 It seems to me that that is the gist of the evangelical spirit.
 It springs up from within, like living water.
 The Second Vatican Council’s teaching on salvation can be twisted to suit nefarious ends or attitudes, such as religious indifference and presumption.
 The most obvious solution for these and related problems is to fix the twister, perhaps through more fully explaining and exploring the implications of this teaching in its broader dogmatic context (cf. the Declaration from the Congregation for the Doctrine of the Faith, Dominus Iesus, On the Unicity and Salvific Universality of Jesus Christ and the Church).